Guy Montgomery's Guy Mont-Spelling Bee

-Guy Montgomery's Guy Mont-Spelling Bee is a New Zealand television comedy panel show on Three, created and presented by Guy Montgomery and co-hosted by Sanjay Patel.
+Guy Montgomery's Guy Mont-Spelling Bee (Note: Sometimes Guy Montgomery's Guy Mont-Spelling Bee New Zealand.) is a New Zealand television comedy panel show on Three, created and presented by Guy Montgomery and co-hosted by Sanjay Patel.
 The show is loosely based on a spelling bee: each episode, four comedians participate in a series of rounds, where the goal is almost always to spell words or names in rounds that are "designed to be infuriating to take part in and entertaining to watch".
 The winner of each episode competes again the following week, and the loser of each episode (the one who got last place) must wear a dunce cap in the Dunce's Corner.

 The first series of Guy Mont-Spelling Bee aired in 2023, and the second series aired in late 2024.
-An Australian version of the show was commissioned by the Australian Broadcasting Corporation (ABC) in 2024.
+An Australian version of the show was commissioned by the Australian Broadcasting Corporation (ABC) in 2024, which has since run for three series.

-Guy Mont-Spelling Bee was renewed for a third series in 2025.
+A third series was commissioned in 2025, and was broadcast from August 2026.